ghusse/jQRangeSlider/Readme.md

 Changelog
 ---------
+* 2.3: ?
+	* Issue #14: limit the range with a minimum or maximum range length.
+	* Added the range option
 * 2.2.1: 2011-11-15
 	* Issue #12: impossible to drag the left handle to the max value
 * 2.2: 2011-09-27